-They are eaten out of hand, assembled at the table, and can turn any gathering of respectable people into a party full of unruly friends and riotous laughter.
+These fish tacos are assembled at the table and eaten with your hands.
+They can turn any gathering of respectable people into a group of unruly friends with riotous laughter.
 There’s no pretense here.

 And the crunchy tang of lime-honey coleslaw that balances the heaviness of fried food?
 All I can say is, “I’ll take more of that, please!”
 And the cumin, garlic, and citrus crema that adds a little creaminess to every bite?
 I love it all, and I want you to love it, too.

 There is a difference between battered fish tacos and breaded fish tacos.

 - Batter is liquid based, often with added beer.
 You quickly dip fish in a beer flour bath, then fry it.

 - Breading is when you dip the fish in a liquid, usually milk or buttermilk, then press it into a dry coating of panko, breadcrumbs, or a flour mixture.

 Baja-style fish tacos are usually made with a batter.
 I tried that with this recipe, and I just preferred the texture and crunch of the breaded fish better.
 I also found the breading stayed on the fish better than the batter did.

 For this recipe, I coated the fish in milk, breaded it, then fried it.
 I like to bread all of the fish before I start to fry it.
 I do this for two reasons: